globocom/huskyCI/.github/pull_request_template.md

 ### Description

 Motivation for this PR.
-Linking the related issue is enough.
+Linking the related issue is enough:

+Closes #...

 ### Proposed Changes